visgl/luma.gl/docs/api-reference/webgl/accessor.md

 ## Remarks: Auto-deduction

-* `type` and `size` can be automatically inferred through WebGL APIs that provide access to metadata extracted during compilation and linked shaders programs.
+* `type` and `size` are automatically inferred (through WebGL APIs that provide access to metadata extracted during compilation and linking of shader programs).
-* `divisor` - if attribute is named `instance...` this will be automatically set to 1.
+* `divisor` - if attribute name starts with `instance...` this will be automatically set to `1`.
-* `offset` and `stride` are simply assumed to be 0 which corresponds to the simple non-interleaved case.
+* `offset` and `stride` are assumed to be 0 which corresponds to the simple non-interleaved case.
 * `integer` - if type is `GL.INT` or `GL.UINT`, then integer is automatically true, as floating point shader inputs cannot be mapped to such attributes.